 Why Terroir Matters: Can Its Pursuit Also Help Us Save the Planet?

-I have spent an unseemly amount of time in the last several years obsessing about terroir.1 The notion that a wine can also in some sense be an embodiment of a place strikes me as the most unique quality of this magical beverage, the most valuable thing that wine can teach us.
+I have spent an unseemly amount of time in the last several years obsessing about terroir. ((This speech was originally delivered at the Wineries Unlimited Conference in Richmond, Virginia, on March 30, 2011.))
+The notion that a wine can also in some sense be an embodiment of a place strikes me as the most unique quality of this magical beverage, the most valuable thing that wine can teach us.
 For me, terroir’s self-evident truth carries with it a deep, almost elemental, psychic force and resonance, one that comforts and informs us.
 A wine absolutely can also be a place—in the same way a forest nymph, like Daphne, can also be a laurel tree.
 Just ask Ovid.
 One might conceive of terroir in any number of ways; I imagine it as a beautifully ordered wave-form, arising from a harmonically attuned vineyard—one wherein every element is in perfect balance.

 Terroir is all about “difference”—the French, who seme to have semiology deeply embedded in their genes, are notoriously preoccupied with “difference,” and while it can certainly be said, somewhat tautologically, that all sites possess terroir in some form of another, strong or weak, the notion of a great terroir is about one that somehow manages to rise above the others in the distinctiveness of its signal.
 It is the difference that seems to make a difference.